agresti/datepicker-integration/README.md

-# datepicker-integration
-JQuery DatePicker Data Integration
+# JQuery DatePicker Data Integration

+Description:
+DatePicker inline integration with a list of events.
+Sorted by Day / Week / Month
+The list of events: @ February 2019